sdglhm/LyndaTools/README.md

 -
 # 2.Lynda File Rename

-Usually Lynda files are named with the format `lesson name -fileorder.mp4` but directory listing shows the
+Usually, Lynda files are named with the format `lesson name -fileorder.mp4` but directory listing shows the files in alphabetical order which is kind of annoying.
+So I've written a small bash script which will rename files by prepending the file order number at the beginning of the file so I could easily click the file or my player can autoplay files at ease.